wp-plugins/simple-ads-manager/readme.txt

 == Upgrade Notice ==

+= 1.1.38 =
+Language pack is updated.
+Belarusian by Alexander Ovsov is added.
+TinyMCE plugin's button modes (modern, classic) are added.
+Some fixes are made.
+= 1.0.35 =
+System of Checking Errors is added.
+Some minor improvements are made.
 = 1.0.33 =
 Quick patch (rollback of noindex|nofollow feature)!
 Bug of Automatic Insertion are fixed = 1.0.32 =